wp-plugins/post-profit-stats/readme.txt

 == Description ==
 See the total number of post views per user/author with detailed totals and grand totals.
 You can also sort by date.

 Setting this up could not be any easier.
 Just add the amount per view you are paying your authors or whomever.
 That’s it!
 Our system will calculate the total number of views your webpage has received and multiply that by the amount you entered.
+[Read more](http://www.slickremix.com/2013/07/30/why-use-post-profits-stats/) about how you can really make money with this plugin!

-= The FREE version does the following =
+= The FREE version =
   1. Allows you to track up to 10 Authors
   2. ONLY allows you to set ONE amount of money for ALL Authors per view.
   3. If you are logged in and viewing your posts they will not be counted.
 Only if you are logged out.
 (Authors proof-reading their posts don't get counted)